F5Networks/f5-ci-docs/docs/openshift/kctlr-use-bigip-openshift.rst

 Use the :command:`oc get hostsubnet` command to display the **SUBNET** allocated to the BIG-IP system by OpenShift.

 .. important:: You can modify the **HOST IP** of any cluster member using annotations.
-See `Modify HOST IP addresses using annotations <kctlr-openshift-annotation>`_.
+See `Modify HOST IP addresses using annotations <kctlr-openshift-annotation.html>`_.

 .. code-block:: console